-Course Code AGR503-19

-Course Title Principles and practices of soil fertility and nutrient management

-Type of course Theory and Practical

-LTP 2:0:2

-Credits 3(2+1)

-Course prerequisite B.Sc.
-(Agriculture)

-Course Objectives To impart knowledge of soil fertility and plant nutrients and apprise

-about the integrated approach of plant nutrition and sustainability of soil

-resources.
+Course Code AGR503 Course Title Principles and practices of soil fertility and nutrient management Type of course Theory and Practical LTP 2:0:2 Credits 3(2+1) Course prerequisite B.Sc.
+(Agriculture) Course objective To impart knowledge of soil fertility and plant nutrients and apprise about the integrated approach of plant nutrition and sustainability of soil resources.
+Course outcomes CO1 Students will learn about the preparation and use of organic manure, management of organic waste and residue management.
+CO2 Students will know how the commercial fertilizers are being prepared, their use and nutrient interaction.
+CO3 Students will be able to understand the different methods of application of the fertilizers.